anchpop/wise_mans_haskell/book.md

 "1234"
 ```

-You may have noticed there's two operations under which numbers are monoids, `+` and `*`.
+You may have noticed there are two operations under which numbers are monoids, `+` and `*`.
 Because of this, most number types aren't in the `Monoid` typeclass, since they couldn't pick one operation to be *the* operation for numbers.
 It does, however, have the types `Product` and `Sum` in the `Data.Monoid` module.

 ```haskell
 Prelude> import Data.Monoid